-The continual ingestion of new records necessitates vendor assistance in ongoing curation and algorithm checks for drifts into irrelevancy or inaccuracy.
+The continual ingestion of new records requires that the vendor assist with ongoing data curation and algorithm checks to guard against drifts into irrelevancy or inaccuracy.

 But will it integrate?

 Challenges in integrating diverse products always haunt buyers.
 Perhaps the closest thing to good news on this front is that the code for AI engines, while not standardized, is generally very similar from engine to engine.
-The products included here all claim to integrate with ATSes and many offer bidirectional integration (Eightfold.ai, for one).
+The products included here all claim to integrate with ATSes, and many offer bidirectional integration (Eightfold AI, for one).
 Some companies rely on partners to augment their systems.
-SAP SuccessFactors Recruiting integrates with Eightfold.ai, Paradox's Olivia, Skillate, Paradox, JobHopin and Ideal, for example.
+SAP SuccessFactors Recruiting integrates with Eightfold AI, Paradox's Olivia, Skillate and JobHopin, for example.
 These products add AI support to the core recruiting system for areas such as intelligent matching and shortlisting, salary information, chatbots and candidate ranking.

 Introduction to AI recruiting tools

-There are many ways to evaluate products and the vendors that create them: breadth or depth of functionality provided, technology used, price, global availability, sophistication of the solution, the degrees of support and training provided, the reputation for integrity or eco-consciousness of the vendor, and no doubt others.
-Here products that rose to the top are considered: some are total ATSes and some are talent augmenting systems.
+There are many ways to evaluate products and the vendors that create them: breadth or depth of functionality provided, technology used, price, global availability, the software's sophistication, the degrees of support and training provided, the vendor's reputation for integrity or eco-consciousness and no doubt others.
+Here, products that rose to the top are considered; some are total ATSes and some are talent augmenting systems.

-The products reviewed in this section tend to address the needs of at least three distinct user groups: candidates, recruiters, hiring managers and often already-hired current employees.
-The ATSes in general all support sourcing, job posting, data parsing, candidate short-listing or ranking, multi-channel communications, career site and mobile device chatbots, and intuitive user interfaces targeting the needs of the candidate, hiring manager and recruiter.
+The products reviewed in this section tend to address the needs of at least three distinct user groups: candidates, recruiters, hiring managers and often already-hired employees.
+The ATSes in general all support sourcing, job posting, data parsing, candidate shortlisting or ranking, multichannel communications, career site and mobile device chatbots, and intuitive user interfaces targeting the needs of the candidate, hiring manager and recruiter.
 All deliver analytics relevant to their product scope.
 They also provide bot-supported scheduling of interviews and follow-up conversations, a great boon to both candidates and recruiters.
-As mentioned above, several have expanded capabilities to current employees, to meet the growing demand for clear direction in career growth and mobility.
+As mentioned above, several have extended their capabilities to current employees to meet the growing demand for career growth and mobility.

-Serious buyers of new AI-powered recruiting software should not neglect products from long-standing companies such as Oracle, iCIMS and Workday.
+Serious buyers of new AI-powered recruiting software should not neglect products from longstanding companies such as Oracle, iCIMS and Workday.
 These companies are deeply vested in recruiting and talent management expertise and have the support teams, cloud infrastructure, secure platforms and deep pockets the younger startups generally lack.
-While startups are still in the early stages of their product releases, these companies have developed and refined their AI software and their support for customer initiatives.
+While startups are still in the early stages of their product releases, these older companies have developed and refined their AI software and their support for customer initiatives.
 They also offer more complete products, reflecting their time in the market.
-Many of the products reviewed here in fact augment rather than replace these established firms.
-A further consideration in the purchase of AI-powered recruiting tools is the likelihood of company longevity: Will your selected vendor be acquired by another right in the middle of your implementation?
+Many of the products reviewed here, in fact, augment rather than replace products from these established firms.
+A further consideration when buying AI-powered recruiting tools is vendor longevity: Will your selected vendor be acquired by another right in the middle of your implementation?

-The goal here is not to cover every product feature or function -- all have product briefs on their sites that support that.
+The goal here is not to cover every product feature or function; all of the vendors' websites have product briefs that provide that information.
 Again, because the requirements of the recruitment process are clearly defined, the products are more similar than differentiated.
-Therefore, points of uniqueness or specific strengths form the basis of including the vendors here, in alphabetic order by solution type, not ranked.
+Therefore, points of uniqueness or specific strengths form the basis of including the vendors here, in alphabetical order by software type, not ranked.